dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 #### 3.7.1 `trackStructEvent`

-There are 5 parameters can be associated with each structured event.
+There are five parameters can be associated with each structured event.
 Of them, only the first two are required:

 | **Name**    | **Required?** | **Description**                                                                          |
 |------------:|:--------------|:-----------------------------------------------------------------------------------------|